swzn/texstudio_software_architecture/README.md

 # TeXstudio

 This architectural documentation of [TeXstudio](https://www.texstudio.org/) serves to provide a rigorous architectural description of the open-source software as a result of the study conducted on the software.
+It is part of a team project for the "COMP 529: Software Architecture" class at McGill University at displays my contribution to the project.

 ## Introduction to TeXstudio